You want your child to have the best start in school. But you may wonder how to tell when the time is right to make that start.

 Overall, most schools help with assessment when you register your child.

-“A child might be able to do some things but not others,” Dr. Boose says.
+“A child might be able to do some things but not others,” says Dr. Boose.
 “They must have certain fine motor skills, like cutting with scissors and holding a pencil to write their name.”

 They should be able to sit still, pay attention, and interact with peers.
-If your child exhibits the following additional signs of readiness, he or she is likely prepared for kindergarten:
+If your child exhibits the following additional signs of readiness, they are likely prepared for kindergarten:

 What if your child starts too soon?